-The OECD Inclusive Framework enables all countries to participate on an equal footing with the OECD and G20 countries in the implementation of the OECD/G20 BEPS plan.
-Ensuring a consistent global approach that allows developing countries to adopt minimum standards of the BEPS plan is an important step in order to fight tax evasion.
+Ensuring a consistent global approach that allows developing countries to adopt internationally recognised minimum standards is an important step in order to fight tax evasion.
 It should be noted, however, that work on illicit financial flows should be distinguished from measures to prevent tax avoidance, as this is a different phenomenon from criminal activity and requires different measures.
 These illegal activities should be clearly distinguished from the use of lawful and legitimate methods of tax planning and tax management.
 Greater cooperation between governments and the business community is needed to achieve a balanced and successful tax system that provides for the effective, accountable and transparent institutions that the SDGs call for.
 The principal aim of country-by-country reporting should be to develop a high-level risk assessment tool to provide tax authorities with a better overview of multinationals’ global activities and taxes paid, while expressly not being the basis of taxation itself.
 In addition, there is also a need for greater transparency from governments about how much tax is collected and how it is spent.

-As an increasing number of tax authorities are revising their tax policies in response to the international guidelines outlined in the G20/OECD BEPS package, it is evident that tax compliance could become more burdensome for business, particularly with increased reporting obligations.
+As an increasing number of tax authorities are revising their tax policies in response to the Global Minimum Tax and additional international standards and policies, it is evident that tax compliance could become more burdensome for business, particularly with increased reporting obligations.
 It will also result in greater costs for tax administrations at a time when there is great pressure on public funding.

 As revenue bodies and businesses work to find their footing in the post-BEPS implementation environment, co-operative compliance is ever more relevant and could be a powerful tool that is a cost effective and efficient solution for the benefit of both business and tax administrations (alongside other related initiatives such as digitalisation).
 The OECD first referred to co-operative compliance as “a relationship that favours collaboration over confrontation and is anchored more on mutual trust than on enforceable obligations” and “a relationship with revenue bodies based on co-operation and trust with both parties going beyond their statutory obligations.”
 Thereafter, the OECD characterized the concept as “transparency in exchange for certainty.”

 With the need to increase revenue yield and in response to perceptions that large multinationals engage in tax avoidance, some tax administrations have progressively adopted more adversarial approaches.
 Tax administrations are also under severe cost pressure and as a result they need to become as efficient as possible.
 Achieving efficiency also relies on responsible business practice by multinational enterprises and playing an appropriate role in the administration of taxes.